 - Wrap or contain food scrap in newspaper or paper bags.

 Why can’t I dispose of plastic bags with food scraps?
-Plastic is not compostable.
-Plastic bags or any other kind of plastic product must be kept out of the organics cart.
-If you want to use bags to hold food scraps, use only "Compostable (not Biodegradable) plastic bags with the "Compostable BPI - Meets ASTM 6400 Standard" label on the packaging.
+Regular plastic bags are not compostable.
+Regular plastic bags or most other kinds of plastic products must be kept out of the organics cart.
+If you want to use plastic bags to hold food scraps, use only "Compostable (not Biodegradable) plastic bags with the "Compostable BPI - Meets ASTM 6400 Standard" label on the packaging.
 You may also use paper bags.

-I need to replace my current food scraps bucket, how do I get a new one?
-You can contact Republic Services at (925) 685-4711 and request a new bucket.
+I need to replace my current food scraps container, how do I get a new one?
+You can contact Republic Services at (925) 685-4711 and request a new container.
 They will deliver it to you on your next regular day pickup.

 I don’t have any yard waste.
 Does that mean I can’t participate?
 This program is designed to collect food scraps with yard trimmings.
 The yard trimmings will help mask any odors from the food waste.
-However, you can try placing food scraps in a double-bagged paper grocery bag that is tightly closed and place in your organics cart with the lid closed.
+However, you can try placing food scraps in a double-bagged paper grocery bag or compostable plastic bag that is tightly closed and place in your organics cart with the lid closed.

 What types of paper can I recycle with the food scraps?
-Acceptable paper includes food-soiled paper bags, newspaper used to line the food recycling container, paper towels, and napkins.
+Acceptable paper includes food-soiled paper bags, newspaper used to line the food recycling container, paper towels, napkins, and pizza boxes.